Harsh1428rao/CRM/README.md

-# 🧠 XENO CRM - Customer Relationship Management System
+# 🧠 CRM - Customer Relationship Management System

 This is a full-stack CRM (Customer Relationship Management) system built as part of a project assignment.
 It allows vendors to manage campaigns, customers, orders, and communications in a centralized dashboard.